Oruchimaro/miniprojects/README.md

 For Creaating admin model the simplest way is to duplicate User model and change the name and fillables.

+### Configure new provider for guard

+In config/auth.php file add a new provider for admins in providers array. then use that array and define a guard for admin, then add a password reset configuration for admins if needed.

+Now you can define the default guard for Admin model in it.

+### Add View and Controller For Admin

+Copy HomeController to UserController and AdminController, edit some code in them.
+Then add the routes for this to web.php file
+Finally for testing goto /admin to see the result (you will be able to see admin dashboard).

+Now if you add the guard to AdminController it will be protected against users.

 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).